 Budget Deficit = Net Private Saving

-This shows that, in a closed economy, the net saving of the private sector matches the budget deficit dollar for dollar.
+This shows that, in a closed economy, the net saving (or financial surplus) of the private sector matches the government’s budget deficit dollar for dollar.
 A larger budget deficit means higher net private saving.
 A reduction in the budget deficit implies lower net private saving.

 This relationship makes sense considering that government expenditure involves crediting private bank accounts whereas taxing involves debiting private bank accounts.
-If the government spends more and taxes less, there is a net increase in private bank deposits held by households and firms, and a corresponding increase in bank reserves, held in special accounts with the central bank.
+If the government spends more and taxes less, there is an increase in bank reserves, held in special accounts with the central bank, and a corresponding increase in private bank deposits held by households and firms.
 Some households and firms may use the extra funds to buy government bonds, which will result in some bank reserves being converted into bonds.
 Either way, there is an increase in net financial assets (which comprise currency, bank reserves and government securities).
 If, on the contrary, governments try to cut spending and raise taxes, as they are beginning to do in a misguided attempt to reduce government debt, private saving will be squeezed.

-Here, NX denotes net exports (exports minus imports).
+Here, X – M denotes net exports (exports minus imports).
 In words, we have:

 Budget Deficit = Net Private Saving – Net Exports

-If we rearrange this expression, it becomes clear that there are now two possible sources of domestic private saving:
+If we rearrange this expression, it becomes clear that there are now two possible sources of net private saving:

 Budget Deficit + Net Exports = Net Private Saving

-If domestic citizens sell more goods and services to foreigners than they buy in return, export revenue will exceed import spending and there will be a build up of financial assets.
+If domestic businesses sell more goods and services to foreigners than households buy from overseas, export revenue will exceed import spending and there will be a build up of private-domestic financial assets.
 So, in an open economy, private net saving can come either from government deficit expenditure or net exports.